Bad Light Long Lens

 There isn’t a ‘best’ lens for shooting flowers or anything else just as there aren’t best camera settings either.
 As light changes moment by moment so do your settings.
 As you make creative choices about how much depth of field you want and move closer or further away, you have to adjust the lens zoom or aperture to compensate.

 And you don’t have to use a long lens like I did.
 If you have a wide aperture prime 50 or 80 you could still be creative and get the shot.
 It’d be different to these, but that doesn’t mean they won’t work.
 They might be way better…

 Light, lens, composition and settings are a continually moving feast for every shot we take.
 If you’re just starting to see the world in a new way through photography and fins all this confusing, I know – I and everyone else have been there too.
-It’s why I made my Ultimate Beginners Course to guide you through only the things you need right now and don’t get overwhelmed with stuff you don’t yet need.
+It’s why I made my Masterclass in Photography to guide you through only the things you need right now and don’t get overwhelmed with stuff you don’t yet need.

 If you know what your lenses can do, how to recognise light and manage settings, The 7 Building Blocks of Photography is the thought process I use to string these things together in the correct order for every photo.